DionisiaK4/Wine-Quality-Index/README.md

 ## Project Overview

-This project was developed as a part of lab lecture "Introduction to Machine Learning and MLOps" at the class of Software Engineering in Practice at Athens University of Economics and Business (AUEB).
+This project was developed as part of the "Introduction to Machine Learning and MLOps" lab lecture in the Software Engineering in Practice course at the Athens University of Economics and Business (AUEB).

 It focuses on leveraging machine learning models to predict the quality of red wine using various features of the wine, such as alcohol content, pH, residual sugar, and other chemical properties.
 The models used in this example are for both classification (predicting wine quality as a discrete label) and regression (predicting wine quality as an integer value).